Goran58/com.vanderbilt.spc/README.md

 The zone alarm state is true if the input status is Soak, Tamper, Alarm or Trouble.

 ### Sync with SPC configuration changes
 To sync the app with changes you have made in SPC configuration e.g added or removed areas or zones, you need to restart the app.
-Easist is to do that in the App list on the Settings screen.
+Easist is to do that in the App list on Homey Settings screen.

-### Device Settings
+### Device settings
-If you select the App in the Settings menu on the Settings screen you will see buttons for Listing Areas, Zones and the SPC systemlog.
+If you select the App in the Settings menu on Homey Settings screen you will see buttons for listing areas, zones and the latest SPC systemlog events.
 The information is requested directly from the SPC panel.
-To be able to use this buttons it is mandatory that you have added the Panel Device at least.
+To be able to use this buttons it is mandatory that you first have added the Panel device.

 ### Version history
 * 1.0.1 First public version